Exchange traded products: Admission guidelines

 Product labels and naming considerations

-Licensed exchanges should verify that issuers have adopted appropriate product trading names and descriptions in marketing their ETPs to retail investors.
-Retail investors frequently trade ETPs through execution-only brokers and may not receive a PDS.
-We consider that product names that more clearly reflect the nature of the product, combined with the use of a small number of defined labels, can help alert retail investors to the type of product and associated risks.
+Retail investors frequently trade ETPs through execution-only brokers and may not receive a PDS before trading.
+As a result, we consider that product names that clearly reflect the nature of the product, combined with the use of defined labels, can help alert retail investors to the type of product and associated investment strategies and risks.

-• ETPs that are structured as collective investment vehicles (CIVs) (such as managed investment schemes and corporate collective investment vehicle (CCIV) sub-funds) and other ETPs
+- ETPs that are structured as collective investment vehicles (CIV) (such as managed investment schemes and corporate collective investment vehicle (CCIV) sub-funds) and other ETPs

-• ETPs that are more complex than funds that have direct long-only exposure to the underlying assets (e.g. where the fund employs levered or inverse positions, has payoffs that are not one-for-one with the underlying assets, or where the exposure is obtained through derivatives).
+- ETPs that are more complex than products that have direct long-only exposure to the ultimate underlying assets (e.g. where the fund employs leveraged or inverse positions, has payoffs that are not one-for-one with the underlying assets, or where the exposure is obtained through derivatives).

 Licensed exchanges should satisfy themselves that the product’s trading name is generally true to label and supports the labelling conventions in Table 1 and Table 2 below.
 This includes:

-• taking steps to ensure that relevant labels are included whenever the product’s trading name is used by the exchange.
-Issuers should also take steps to ensure that relevant labels are used consistently.
-Where licensed exchanges become aware of an inconsistent labelling or marketing approach by an issuer, they should take action with the issuer, and
+Note: Issuers should also take steps to ensure that relevant labels are used consistently.
+Where licensed exchanges become aware of inconsistent labelling or marketing by an issuer, they should take action with the issuer to resolve it.

 We expect that licensed exchanges will have rules that implement the primary and secondary labels.
 If a licensed exchange has any concerns about potential misleading and deceptive conduct or disclosure defects, including in relation to the name of the product, those concerns should be referred to ASIC for review.